binarylogic/authlogic/.github/ISSUE_TEMPLATE/feature_proposal.md

 # Proposed Solution

 It's OK if you don't have a solution, we can help with that.
-But, whatever solution we decide on, you must build yourself, in a reasonable amount of time.
+But, whatever solution we decide on together, you must build yourself.